capensis/canopsis/doc/Sakura/developer-guide/engines/rights.rst

     def create_role(r_name, r_profile)
     """
+    Args:
-    @r_name id of the Role to be created
+        r_name: id of the Role to be created
-    @r_profile id of the Profile to init the Role with
+        r_profile: id of the Profile to init the Role with
+    Returns:
+        ``Name`` of the role if it was created
     """

     # Example